scuzzydude/asimov/asimov.md

 [^123]: It's Texas History, even though it happened in Colorado.
 Scoot was in Houston, that's for sure.

-[^124]: Not this notetaker, but probably you, reader, since you're reading the footnotes.

-[^125]: I promised not to embellish but I really want to say clones.
+[^124]: I promised not to embellish but I really want to say clones.